getdish/dish/docs/tom.md

 - todo: merge with next.md
+- HASURA_GRAPHQL_JWT_SECRET seems like its just 12346... ? should secure that
 - restaurant page loads slowly - check which query/ies are causing
 - get top cuisine/dish query into hasura itself so we get caching for free + can subquery anything we want without multiple trips to server + simplify it a bit perhaps so its a bit faster